The 10 best isekai anime according to Japan

 • Episodes: 11 (Season 1)

-On the other hand, Mushoku Tensei is often considered one of the pillars of modern isekai, and for good reason.
+On the other hand, Mushoku Tensei is often considered one of the cornerstones of modern isekai, and for good reason.
 The story begins with a failed man who dies and is reincarnated in a new world as Rudeus, a baby with memories of his past life.
 From then on, he decides to live differently, without repeating the mistakes that made him waste his first chance.

 01. Tensei Shitara Slime Datta Ken